-36. Additional capital disclosures
+32. Additional capital disclosures

 For the purpose of the Company's capital management, capital includes issued equity capital, share premium, all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise shareholder value and support its strategies and operating requirements.
 The key objective of the Company's capital management is to ensure that it maintains a stable capital structure with a focus on total equity to uphold investor, creditor, and customer confidence and to ensure future development of its business.
 The Company determines the capital requirement based on annual operating plans and long-term and other strategic investment plans.
-The funding requirements for the Company's operations are generally met through operating cash flows generated and supplemented by long-term and working capital borrowings from banks.

-The Company's objectives when managing capital are to
+The funding requirements for the Company's operations are generally met through operating cash flows generated and supplemented by long-term and working capital borrowings from banks The Company's objectives when managing capital are to:

-a) safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and b) maintain an optimal capital structure to optimise the cost of capital.
+safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and maintain an optimal capital structure to optimise the cost of capital.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants to which it is subject.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is Net Debt divided by EBITDA.
-The Company defines Net Debt as borrowings less cash and cash equivalents, excluding discontinued operations, but including all free bank balances and deposits irrespective of their duration / maturity.
+The Company defines owings less cash and cash equivalents, excluding discontinued operations.